astropy/astropy/docs/io/unified.rst

 not used.
 For the E, G, D, EN, and ES formats (floating point exponential) the width (w) and precision (d) are both used, but the exponential (e) is not used.

-Python Format String to TDISPn
+Python format string to TDISPn
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The conversion from Python format strings back to TDISPn is slightly more